Emergent dynamics in excitable flow systems: Numerical results on networks of arbitrary topology

 \subsubsection{The spatial footprints of travelling waves}

-When waves travel through networks of non-linear resistors, they follow complex spatial-temporal patterns that depend on the network topology and position and number of contact points.
+When waves travel through networks of non-linear resistors, they follow complex spatial-temporal patterns that depend on the network topology and position and number of contact points, something not present in the 1D analysis.
 In figure \ref{fig_averages} we show three different sets of pressure boundary conditions for a disordered planar network: $2$, $6$ and $10$ contacts (one case per column).
 Each configuration produces a different oscillatory pattern, where the volume stored in some nodes oscillates with a large amplitude, whereas the volume stored at other nodes is almost stationary.
 We display three snapshots for every configuration, panels (a-c) for the case with two contacts, panels (e-g) with $6$ contacts, and panels (i-k) with $10$ contacts.
 The bottom row (panels (d), (h) and (l)) displays the standard deviation of the time series of the accumulated volume at each node.
 In simple cases with a small number of contact points, these static profiles have spatial distributions that resemble the temporal-spatial patterns shown in the snapshots.
 In particular, conservation of mass imposes that pulses that change their shape increase their amplitude as they concentrate in smaller regions.
 This causes the standard deviations (panels (d), (h) and (l)) to highlight regions close to the contacts, with shapes that resemble the pulse fronts.
 For the case with two contacts (a-c), note that the volume wave front near the low pressure contact point is radially symmetric, but near the high pressure contact point the profile is dendritic.
 As the number of contact points increases then the oscillatory patterns become more complex.
 The standard deviation of the time-dependent volume stored at each node is highly variable.
 The magnitude of the fluctuations does not follow the simple patterns of the two contact case.
 Instead, we find regions close to the contact points that oscillate strongly, and regions close to them that are stationary.
-The detailed study of the patterns is not in the scope of this work.
+We hypothesize that these complex spatiotemporal patterns are partially due to constructive and destructive interference of the traveling waves, but the detailed study of the patterns is not in the scope of this work.